 Understanding the Egg Float or Sink Test Results

-- The egg sinks to the bottom and lies flat on its side: This indicates that the egg is fresh and safe to eat.
+• The egg sinks to the bottom and lies flat on its side: It indicates the egg is fresh and safe to eat.

 Egg Float Test Chart and What It Means?